‘The Bold And The Beautiful’ Spoilers: Two Weddings, A Marriage Crumbles, Secrets Come Out, And Katie Falls In Love With Eric?

-The Bold and the Beautiful spoilers tease tense moments are ahead in the month of February on the CBS soap opera.
-According to the February 6 issue of Soap Opera Digest, the Bold and the Beautiful viewers will see two weddings, a marriage will crumble, and many secrets will be exposed in the weeks ahead.
+The Bold and the Beautiful spoilers tease that tense moments are ahead in the month of February on the CBS soap opera.
+According to the February 6 issue of Soap Opera Digest, the Bold and the Beautiful viewers will see two weddings, a marriage that will crumble, and many secrets that will be exposed in the weeks ahead.

-February is a month of epic love stories, romance, weddings, and many secrets will be exposed on the Bold and the Beautiful.
+February is a month of epic love stories, romance, and weddings, and many secrets will be exposed on the Bold and the Beautiful.
 Showrunner Brad Bell promises the viewers that February will be a month to remember.

 Two weddings